bocoup/web-platform-contribution-guide/src/bug-guide.rst

 Depending on the bug you select, you might end up suggesting a change to a specification, submitting a test to web-platform-tests, and reporting a bug on two different browsers.
 Or, you might find that the bug is in the browsers, and all that is needed is a report to the browsers and a test to guarantee the right behavior.
-There might be a bug only in the specification, and you might only need to submit a spec change.
+There might be a bug in the specification, and you might need to submit a spec change.
 Or perhaps the spec is correct, and matches the behavior of all the browsers, but there is a missing test, in which case you’ll be tasked with writing the test.
 All versions of this, and the many other possible permutations are all valid forms of contribution.